MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibm-containers/using-mobile-foundation/index.md

     - You can either keep the server configuration at its basic level and click on **Start Basic Server**, or
     - Update the server configuration in the [Configuration tab](#advanced-server-configuration), and click on **Start advanced server**.

-    During this step an IBM Container is generated for the Mobile Foundation service, and the MobileFirst Platform Foundation environment is being initialized.
+    During this step an IBM Container is generated for the Mobile Foundation service, and the MobileFirst Foundation environment is being initialized.
     This takes between 5 to 10 minutes.

     ![Image of Mobile Foundation setup](overview-page.png)